XRBootcamp/Disconnected/Assets/Resources/AI/build_text_2_image_prompt_v02.md

 - Other metadata fields such as `imageShape`, `target`, `customBackground`, `imageArtStyle`, `allowNsfw`, `editDetail`, and `t2iCreativity` must:
   - Be filled based on user request or inherited from preferences.
   - Always be reflected and harmonized with the `positivePrompt`.
+  - The `positivePrompt` must explicitly reflect subject framing (e.g., "full-body", "close-up") when known.
+If unspecified by the user, default to full-body for character-based subjects unless overridden by global, session or chat rules.
+- If a field and the user’s prompt are in tension, the user prompt must take precedence.
+The positivePrompt must be rewritten to resolve any conflict.
+- If the positivePrompt exceeds model-specific length limits, apply compression strategies that preserve core semantics and priority constraints.

 ## Invocation Rules
 Invoke this function when: